SEMICeu/semic_pledges/UserGuide/AnalysingPledges.md

 ## 0) Installing the relevant packages

-Before running any of the scripts, it is important to ensure that all the required packages have already been installed on one's device.
+Before running any of the scripts, it is important to ensure that all the required packages have already been installed on your device.
 This can be done by entering the following command in a terminal window (for Windows):
 ```
 pip install -r requirements.txt
 ```